davetron5000/daves-resume/README.markdown

 Key Achievements:

-+ Designed technical architecture for unifying and modernizing two key systems and databases for USMS using a J2EE-based distributed architecture based on EJB, Hibernate, and Swing; provided for a long-term viable and usable platform to use for business process integration and sophisticated analysis of criminal activity
++ Designed technical architecture for unifying and modernizing two key systems and databases for USMS using a J2EE distributed architecture based on EJB, Hibernate, and Swing; provided a long-term viable and highly usable platform for business process integration
 + Created user interface style guide and a Swing framework in support of it; allowed developers to easily create consistent user interfaces regardless of IDE
-+ Conducted requirements gathering using cross-functional domain experts to understand and refine prisoner booking procedures; system would be the first to completely support all booking policies at an organization-wide level
-+ Gathered client feedback frequently during the development cycle; allowed team to refine and understand the requirements by presenting working code early in the process
-+ Produced required SDLC documents for requirements, system design, and system maintenance

 #### Senior Software Engineer
 _9/2005 - 4/2002_